rindybell/Y15-2015/README.md

 ## Head Format

 MWE information is represented as one column in Head Style Format. <br>
-The column consists of POS, position, or underscore (_).
+The column consists of a POS, a position, or a underscore (_).

 - A POS indicates the head token of an MWE, and means a appropriate POS of the MWE.

-- A position indicates the tail tokens of an MWE, and means a position of the head of it.
+- A position indicates the tail tokens of an MWE, and means the head position of it.

 - An underscore (_) indicates a token except for an MWE.